xiangjunn/tp/docs/UserGuide.md

 **![Contact Icon](images/demo-screenshots/contactsIcon.png)** | Linked Contacts
 **![Tag Icon](images/demo-screenshots/tagIcon.png)** | Tag

-*The bookmark icon is only visible when the event has been marked.
+*The bookmark icon is only visible if the event has been marked.
 _See also: [Marking an event](#marking-an-event-emark)_

 --------------------------------------------------------------------------------------------------------------------